swang2021/GoFundMe_scraper/README.md

 - Version: 0.1
 - Last Updated: 2021/01/24

-Please check this [Jupyter Notebook](https://github.com/swang2021/GoFundMe_scraper/blob/master/Implementation_with_WordFreqGraph.ipynb) for preview.
+Please check this [Jupyter Notebook page](https://github.com/swang2021/GoFundMe_scraper/blob/master/Implementation_with_WordFreqGraph.ipynb) for preview.

 If you have any questions, please feel free to contact: sw3231@columbia.edu.
 Thanks!